-Time Trial Novice permit Time Trial Competition license
+HillClimb Novice permit HillClimb Competition license

-NOVICE PERMITS: Time Trial Novice permits will be issued by the SCCA National Office or SCCA regions to enable student drivers to obtain the training and experience needed for TT Competition Licenses.
-Applicants under the age of 18 must apply directly to SCCA Member Services and provide a completed SCCA MS-L minor waiver (Form MS-L).
+NOVICE PERMITS/PARTICIPATION LOG BOOKS: Previous HillClimb Novice permits or the 2019 Driver Participation Log may be issued by the SCCA National Office or SCCA regions to enable student drivers to obtain the training and experience needed for HillClimb Licenses.
+Applicants under the age of 18 must apply directly to SCCA Member Services.
+A completed Annual Parental Consent, Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement and a completed Minor's Assumption of Risk Acknowledgment is required (note: forms vary by state and witnessing method).

-TIME TRIAL PARTICIPATION LOG BOOKS: Time Trial Participation Log Books (for PDX and Club Trials) and/or Time Trial Competition Licenses may be used as documentation of on-track experience that may gain credit towards an SCCA Club Racing Competition License at the discretion of the SCCA Drivers School Chief Steward.
+DRIVER PARTICIPATION LOG BOOKS: Driver Participation Log Books and/or HillClimb Licenses may be used as documentation of on-track experience that may gain credit towards an SCCA Club Racing Competition License at the discretion of the SCCA Drivers School Chief Steward.

-ACCEPTED COMPETITION LICENSES - The following competition licenses are accepted for Time Trials events, SCCA Professional, National, Regional, Vintage and Novice.
-Also accepted are

-Canadian ASN-FIA licenses and those approved in the current GCR.
+ACCEPTED COMPETITION LICENSES - The following competition licenses are accepted for HillClimb events, SCCA Professional, National, Regional, Vintage and Novice.
+Also accepted are Canadian ASN-FIA licenses and those approved in the current GCR.
 Other types of competition licenses may be accepted per Supplemental Regulations.
 Entrants with other types of accepted competition licenses must be current SCCA members in good standing and should have completed the minimum number of events required for the applicable competition license during the license year.
-SCCA members between ages 15 and 18 years old who hold a valid Club Racing Novice Permit or higher and who have a completed SCCA MS-L minor waiver (Form MS-L) on file are eligible to participate.
+SCCA members between ages 15 and 18 years old who hold a valid Club Racing Novice Permit or higher and who have a completed Annual Parental Consent, Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement and Minor's Assumption of Risk

+Acknowledgment (note: forms vary by state and witnessing method) on file are eligible to participate.